Milestones Toward the PhD

-The comprehensive examination is a two-part oral examination before your Graduate Academic Committee.
+The comprehensive examination is an oral examination before your Graduate Academic Committee.
 The first part consists of a presentation of your Research Report which describes the problem you are working on in the lab and the progress you have made.
-The second part is an oral defense of a Research Proposal which is your own new creative idea for a research project, different from your lab work.
-In both parts, your committee will ask questions which challenge you to defend the ideas you present, show some independent thinking ability, and demonstrate a strong understanding of the relevant background material and experimental methods in that area of research.
-Your presentations will be based upon a written Research Report and Research Proposal, to be submitted to the committee a couple of weeks before the exam.
+Your committee will ask questions which challenge you to defend the ideas you present, show some independent thinking ability, and demonstrate a strong understanding of the relevant background material and experimental methods in that area of research.
+Your presentations will be based upon a written Research Report, to be submitted to the committee a couple of weeks before the exam.

 Sharing scientific results in public presentations is an important part of what PhD-level scientists do.
 You will develop your public presentation skills by giving a minimum of two seminars.
 A student's first seminar is generally given in the first year and is a literature-based presentation of a topic of current interest which can be related to the student's research project.
 The second seminar will generally be toward the end of the student's PhD project and will give them a chance to share their research progress as they approach the completion of their degree.

 Innovations and Discoveries